 In other words, practice emotional control.
 Don’t show any visible signs of your ego getting bruised or your emotions being hurt.

-It’s okay to vent your feelings out but not in front of her.
+It’s okay to vent your feelings, but not in front of her.

 Wait until you are alone or with your friends before letting go of your game face.